wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 _Ken and Dorothy Tango up and down the aisle_

-**Voiceover** Ken and Dorothy there with their tango.
+**Voiceover:** Ken and Dorothy there with their tango.
 Let's see what the judges made of it.

 _Each Dame delivers their verdict in turn and then stares at the mirrorball in a trance_

-**Jackie** _In a slightly mad Italian style_ A Tango is supposed to be fizzy... and fruity... that was more like a weak-a orange squash...
+**Jackie:** _In a slightly mad Italian style_ A Tango is supposed to be fizzy... and fruity... that was more like a weak-a orange squash...
 SIX-A points-a

-**Beatrice** _sneering Craig R-H_ Ken, your turns were a dis-aster darliiing, DIS-AAASTER.
+**Beatrice:** _sneering Craig R-H_ Ken, your turns were a dis-aster darliiing, DIS-AAASTER.
 I'll give them a FIVE because I'm feeling generous!

-**Gertrude** _Very enthusiastic_ Well I disagree, they had energy energy energy.
+**Gertrude:** _Very enthusiastic_ Well I disagree, they had energy energy energy.
 I loved it!
 NINE!

-**Florence** _As Len Goodman_ I agree... if those two don't get through to next week's show, I'll pickle my walnuts...
+**Florence:** _As Len Goodman_ I agree... if those two don't get through to next week's show, I'll pickle my walnuts...
 SEV-EN!!!

-**Layabout** You see...
+**Layabout:** You see...
 I TOLD you Strictly was their achilles heel.

-**Suey** _To OWBB_ Should we finish them off like?
+**Suey:** _To OWBB_ Should we finish them off like?

-**Obi-Wan** No Mr Suey.
+**Obi-Wan:** No Mr Suey.
 A Jedi's goal is to defend life, not take it.
 These... "ladies" have been consumed by a dark force, Blue John Eyeshadow destroys everything it meets, The Dames are its victims.
 We must take it away from them, for their own good, and to restore balance in the universe.

 **Florence:** _Snapping out of the trance_ But we NEED Blue Eyeshadow, to keep us looking feminine.